 Mr P was promised a better return than he'd get by staying with his then Armed Forces Pension.
-He trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
+He trusted Caledonian and accepted its advice to transfer into the Options SIPP and JBL investments.
 He wasn't financially knowledgeable.

-I'll refer below to the correspondence that Mr P signed, although he says this was all precompleted.
-We haven't been provided with copies of all of the documents, although it's more likely than not that they will have been almost the same as those we have seen on the many other similar complaints that we've dealt with at this Service.
+I'll refer below to the correspondence that Mr P signed, although I understand this was all pre-completed.
+We haven't been provided with a copy of all the documentation that Mr P signed, although I am satisfied that it will more likely than not have been the same as, or very similar to, those documents that we've seen on the many similar complaint files that we have received from Options and its customers.